Spiryd/Clustermancer/knowledge_base/algorithms/BIRCH.md

 ## About
-BIRCH (Balanced Iterative Reducing and Clustering using Hierarchies)
+BIRCH (Balanced Iterative Reducing and Clustering using Hierarchies).
+First proposed to handle "noise".
 ## Summary
 - **Category:** [[Hierarchical]]
+## Description